-Air purifiers for allergies are a huge subject of interest and discussion for those with environmental and chemical allergies, partly because air cleaners and treatment systems are usually expensive and those with allergies need to give careful consideration before they purchase.
+Air purifiers for allergies are a huge subject of debate for those with environmental and chemical allergies, partly because air cleaners and treatment systems are usually expensive and those with allergies need to give careful consideration before they purchase.

 Considerations include noise levels, functionality, effectiveness, and energy efficiency.
 To some extent, these issues come down to personal circumstances and preference — for instance, how much you’re willing to spend, and the level of ‘intrusion’ (audio / spatial) you’re prepared to have in your room or home.